renarepenning/VideoGameRecommender/README.md

 #### By Rena Repenning, Kelly Romer, Matthew Rau, Emily O'Connell, and Vaughn Bangash

 https://renarepenning.github.io/VideoGameRecommender
-> Website created using gh-pages branch
+> Website created using gh-pages branch (create your own gh-pages branch to put as a page on your gitpages site)

 #### igdbScraper:
 ###### Folder containing JS file to access IGDB data through our Twitch Account.
 Used Twitch documentation & YouTube